Refine Your Search

 “Ling specializes in using acupuncture & moxibustion to treat chronic skin diseases, pain problem, various allergies and gynecology issues.
 She has got lots of great even amazing results in her acupuncture and herb practice.
 See some testimonials below: "Very very knowledgeable and skilled practitioner!
 She explained everything she was doing and answered all my questions.
 I have had acupuncture from numerous practitioners before and so far she has been the best." ~Deb S "Love Ling's!
 It had been quite a while since I had been and she remembered me/my issues for visiting..." ~ Monica H

-“I specialize in treating pain, allergies and stress-related emotional issues, but I can and do treat a variety of conditions effectively.
+“I have a special interest in treating pain, allergies and stress-related emotional issues, but I can and do treat a variety of conditions effectively.
 My other passion is food and nutrition, and I help patients in their healing process by talking to them about ways to incorporate healing foods and a healthy lifestyle into their routine.

 Acupuncture in Round Rock - is it right for me?